 Another study, which evaluated 250 men and women with an average BMI of 45 (a healthy weight tends to be a BMI of 18.5 to 24.9), found significant differences in sleep quality when compared to non-overweight control participants.
 Those who weighed more had an increased number of awakenings throughout the night and a decreased amount of time in deep sleep in comparison to the control group.1

-Sleep apnea, awakenings, choking and unrefreshing sleep are also some of the side effects of having a higher weight when it comes to sleep.
-Snoring, which is known to decrease sleep quality (insert link), was found to be present in 46.7% of obese patients in one study, in comparison to 8.1% of individuals in the control group.
+Sleep apnea, poor quality sleep, interrupted sleep, and even choking at night are also some of the sleep-related side effects of excess weight.
+Snoring, which is known to decrease sleep quality, was found to be present in 46.7% of obese patients in one study, in comparison to 8.1% of individuals in the control group.
 The same study reported that excess daytime sleepiness was found in 34.7% of overweight participants, when only 2.7% of healthy weight subjects experienced this fatigue.2

 Overweight participants of other studies also reported increased symptoms of sleep-disordered breathing, later sleep onset, shorter sleep time, disrupted sleep, daytime sleepiness, parasomnias, and inadequate sleep when compared to controls.3